Megan Twohey

-Biography
+Early life and education

-Twohey is from Evanston, Illinois.
-She went to Evanston Township High School, and graduated from Georgetown University in 1998.
-Twohey's parents were both involved in news media; her mother Mary Jane Twohey produced news for television and her father John Twohey was an editor for the Chicago Tribune.
-Twohey initially joined The New York Times in 2016 to investigate Donald Trump's tax history, possible business ties to Russia, and his past treatment of women.
-Twohey is currently a regular contributor for The New York Times.
+Twohey was born in Washington, D.C. and raised in Evanston, Illinois.
+Twohey's parents were both involved in news media; her mother Mary Jane Twohey was a television news producer and her father John Twohey was an editor for the Chicago Tribune.

-Investigative reports
+She went to Evanston Township High School, then attended Georgetown University, graduating in 1998 with a Bachelor's degree in American studies.
+While in college, she interned at the ABC News production Nightline.

+Career and investigations

+After graduating from Georgetown, Twohey wrote for Washington Monthly and the National Journal before spending a year in Moscow as a reporter for The Moscow Times.
+In 2002, she became a general assignment reporter for the Milwaukee Journal Sentinel, then began writing investigations at the Chicago Tribune.
+She reported for Reuters before joining The New York Times in 2016, first focusing on Donald Trump's tax history, possible business ties to Russia, and his past treatment of women.

 Untested rape kits

 In 2009, Twohey reported in the Chicago Tribune that several suburban police departments around Chicago were not submitting all rape kits for testing.
 In the following year, Illinois became the first U.S. state to require every rape kit be tested, and many other states in the U.S. followed soon after.

 Predatory doctors

 From 2010 to 2011, Twohey published a series of articles in the Chicago Tribune detailing cases of doctors who had been convicted of violent felonies or sex crimes and were still practicing and abusing patients.
 Her reporting has been credited for leading to new legislation and policies in Illinois aimed at protecting patients, for example requiring background checks for healthcare providers.